Antoni Sarcevic: Stockport County

 On 22 October 2021, Sarcevic joined National League side Stockport County on a free transfer, with the midfielder signing a contract until 2024.
-Sarcevic made his league debut for the club a day later on 23 October, coming on as a second half substitute in a 2-1 loss against Notts County.
+Sarcevic made his league debut for the club a day later on 23 October, coming on as a second-half substitute in a 2–1 loss against Notts County.
+He was a member of the Stockport side that won the League Two title in 2023–24, making 37 appearances and scoring 8 times.
+On 16 May 2024, Stockport County announced Sarcevic was leaving the club at the end of his deal.

+Bradford City

+On 17 May 2024, Bradford announced Sarcevic joined them on a two-year deal, re-joining his former manager at Fleetwood Graham Alexander.
+Following a four-month injury lay-off, his return to the side coincided with a significant upturn in form, three goals in five games seeing him named EFL League Two Player of the Month for February 2025.
+On 3 May 2025 in the last game of the season against his former club Fleetwood Town, Sarcevic scored the winning goal in the sixth minute of stoppage time to secure Bradford's promotion to League One for the 2025-26 season.
+This was the eighth promotion of his career.

 International career

 Antoni was called up to England C for the first to face Bermuda in a friendly on 5 May 2013.
 He scored the first goal in the game.

 Personal life

 He is of Italian and Serbian descent.